Shpatii/medical-agent/README.md

 2. Make sure you have all libs and dependecies installed if not run this command:
    'pip install -r requirements.txt'

-3. Sometimes you have to install some dependicies manually with the following command:
+3. After that you have to install some dependicies manually with the following command:
    "pip install python-dotenv langchain langchain-together PyPDF2"